helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![space-drag]

-Dragging with the right mouse button does similar thing, but it will also switch to another track, if clicked on any semi-transparent note.
+Dragging with the right mouse button does a similar thing, but it will also switch to another track, if clicked on any semi-transparent note.

 ### Time measure tool